 The following topics are included in the framework of the course but are not intended as limits on content.
 The order of presentation and relative emphasis will vary based on the progress we make week to week.
-Any changes will be announced on Black Board.
+Any changes will be announced on CANVAS.

 TB = Textbook Reading

-BB = Black Board.
-Here you will find Primary Source readings and Study Guide Folders etc,— Also Check for the most up to date assignments in the Weekly Homework section on BB as semester goes by.
+Here you will find Primary Source readings and Study Guide Folders etc,— Also Check for the most up to date assignments in the Weekly Homework section on CANVAS as semester goes by.

-Reading Monday: BB–> Disclaimer Sources used.
+Reading Monday: –> Disclaimer Sources used.
 Syllabus → print out last two pages- sign and bring to class.
 Watch: “How to Navigate This Course Site”

-also read, print out and bring to class BB–>Additional help with Primary Sources( 3 docs.), Working with Historical sources(2 docs.)
+also read, print out and bring to class–>Additional help with Primary Sources( 3 docs.), Working with Historical sources(2 docs.)
 (PRIMARY SOURCE MATERIALS folder)